 It is Kaz who finally tells Helen that she has to speak out:

 After all the pussy footing around, the coaxing, the gentle probing it was exactly what we wanted to hear.
 Kaz had said it for all of us.
-Sometimes the educated and liberal minded chattering classes simply miss the point – so all the gentle probing of Helen’s family and lawyer had failed.
-Its the blunt honesty of life experience that cuts through all that sham.
+Sometimes the educated and liberal minded chattering classes simply miss the point.
+It’s the blunt honesty of life experience that cuts through all the sham.
 Kaz was able to give Helen that push, the confidence to admit what had happened to her.
-Kaz was a vital part of the story but that story has now moved on and we don’t know her fate, perhaps we never will.
+She was a vital part of the story but it’s moved on and we don’t know her fate, perhaps we never will.

-Kaz isn’t real but she represents all the ‘real’ women out there, on their own, struggling to rebuild shattered lives, desperate to find safety and often just a heartbeat away from returning to the abuser.
+Kaz represents all the ‘real’ women out there, on their own, struggling to rebuild shattered lives, desperate to find safety and often just a heartbeat away from returning to the abuser.
 No matter how good the research, how clever the script The Archers was always going to move on from this story.
-But in real life there is rarely such a neat and happy ending.
-So I am going to ask you all to help make sure that Kaz is not forgotten and I’ve come up with a ways we can all make sure that violence against women remains high on the agenda.
+But in reality there is rarely such a neat and happy ending.
+So I’m going to ask you to help make sure that Kaz is not forgotten and I’ve come up with ways we can all make sure that violence against women remains high on the agenda.